ibexa/documentation-developer/docs/api/public_php_api.md

 This block is the one that actually displays the value.

-It iterates over the Content item's Fields using the Content Type's FieldDefinitions (`$contentType->fieldDefinitions`).
+It iterates over the Content item's Fields using the Content Type's Field Definitions (`$contentType->fieldDefinitions`).

 For each Field Definition, you start by displaying its identifier (`$fieldDefinition->identifier`).
 You then get the Field Type instance using the Field Type Service (`$fieldTypeService->getFieldType( $fieldDefinition->fieldTypeIdentifier )`).
 This method expects the requested Field Type's identifier, as a string (ezstring, ezxmltext, etc.), and returns an `eZ\Publish\API\Repository\FieldType` object.